-Chapel Hill Academy may request, but shall not insist upon, a written report.
-If a report is made orally, the school official shall reduce the report to written form.
+Chapel Hill Academy may request, but not insist upon, a written report describing any alleged prohibited conduct.
+If a report is made orally, the Chapel Hill Academy official receiving the report shall reduce the report to writing.

-Upon receipt or notice of a report, the appropriate Compliance Coordinator shall determine whether the allegations, if proven, would constitute prohibited conduct as defined by this policy.
-If so, the Compliance Coordinator shall immediately authorize or undertake an investigation, regardless of whether a criminal or regulatory investigation regarding the same or similar allegations is pending.
+After receiving a report or notice of a report, the appropriate Compliance Coordinator shall determine if the allegations, if proven, would constitute prohibited conduct under this policy.
+If so, the Compliance Coordinator shall immediately authorize or conduct an investigation, regardless of whether a criminal or regulatory investigation concerning the allegations is pending.
+The investigation may be conducted by the Compliance Coordinator or designee, or by a third party authorized by Chapel Hill Academy, such as an attorney.
+The employee's Principal or supervisor shall be notified of the investigation, if appropriate.